Azure App Service on Linux is currently in public preview and supports running web apps natively on Linux.

 For application scaling:

-- Customers can scale out their applications out and run their app across multiple instances within the confines of their SKU.
+- Customers can scale out applications and run multiple app instances within the confines of their SKU.

 For Kudu, some of the basic functionality works with the following: